 Yes.
 Solar panels are photovoltaic and as such they do not rely upon direct sunlight to generate electricity, albeit at a reduced rate.

-Although PV systems are designed to be “plug and play” we would recommend that a service is undertaken every five years just to make sure the system is running to optimum performance and to have the opportunity to pre-empt any potential issues.
+Although solar PV systems are designed to be “plug and play” we would recommend that a service is undertaken every 2-3 years or so, just to make sure the system is running to optimum performance.
 Most manufactures include stipulations in their warranties that require systems to have a periodic service check.
 It is also quite commonly suggested by industry bodies.

-Are the panels or my roof damaged by strong wind or hail?
+Will the panels or my roof be damaged by strong wind or hail?

-As part of the MCS accreditation process all modules are required to pass wind and hail test before they are able to be sold commercially.
-The modules we supply have all been tested at levels that exceed the conditions found in the UK.
-If designed and installed correctly a PV system should cause no damage to your roof whatsoever.
+As part of the MCS accreditation process all solar panels are required to pass wind and hail tests before they can be sold commercially.
+The modules that we supply have all been tested at levels that exceed the conditions found in the UK.
+If designed and installed correctly a PV system will cause no damage to your roof whatsoever.